-- Qualified to provide short-term inpatient treatment according to state law; - 2.
+- 1. Qualified to provide short-term inpatient treatment according to state law; - 2.
 Accredited by The Joint Commission (TJC); and - 3.
 Staffed by an organized medical or professional staff which includes a physician as medical director.

-Benefits provided for treatment in a psychiatric health facility which does not have a Standard Hospital Contract (for hospital in California only) in effect with the claims administrator will be subject to the non-contracting hospital penalty in effect at the time of service.
 Psychiatric mental health nurse is a registered nurse (R.N.) who has a master's degree in psychiatric mental health nursing, and is registered as a psychiatric mental health nurse with the state board of registered nurses.